Data Protection Strategies

 Evaluate Key Criteria for Data Backup Services

 In today's digital landscape, choosing a data backup service is crucial for businesses seeking to guarantee robust protection and compliance.
-The stakes are high; with 91% of ransomware attacks involving data theft and 88% of SMB breaches linked to extortion malware, a strong defense is non-negotiable.
+The stakes are high; with 91% of involving data theft and 88% of SMB breaches linked to extortion malware, a strong defense is non-negotiable.
 Therefore, prioritizing the following essential criteria is critical.

 • Information Security is the cornerstone of any reliable backup service.
 Choose a provider that employs advanced encryption techniques to safeguard information both during transmission and while stored.
 Application allowlisting further fortifies security by permitting only approved applications to run, significantly mitigating the risk of malware and unauthorized software execution.